 Affordable non-credit language classes offered on campus in the evenings, on the weekends and in the summer.
 Learn more

-Contact Mandi Schoville, ugrad@frit.wisc.edu for more information.
+Contact Mandi Schoville, ugrad@frit.wisc.edu for details.